 UK Wiring Colours – The Old and the New

 Have you checked the colours of the wiring in your home?
-Are you planning on rewiring your home?
-Have you considered studying electrician courses?
+Are you planning on rewiring your home or taking some electrician courses?
 Electrical wiring colours were changed in 2006 and it’s important to know what to look for.

 New vs Old Wiring Colours

-In 2006, Amendment 2 of 17th Edition BS7671 Wiring Regulations saw a change to “harmonise” the UK colours with the European cable colours for consistency and to avoid confusion.
-It’s important that properties get their wiring checked, to see if the wiring colours are out of date, have deteriorated over time, and to check if they comply with BS 7671 Wiring Regulations.
+In 2006, Amendment 2 of the 17th Edition BS7671 Wiring Regulations saw a change to “harmonise” the UK colours with the European cable colours for consistency and to avoid confusion.
+It’s important that properties get their wiring checked, to see if the wiring colours are out of date, have deteriorated over time, and to check if they comply with the 18th Edition of BS7671 Wiring Regulations.